Cover image for 8 critical usability issues in web design (and how to fix them)

 • Maintain consistent placement - Keep navigation in the same location across all pages

-Visibility drives action.
 Research shows content above the fold is viewed 102% more than content just below it.
+Yet most climate tech sites bury their primary action or frame it around the technology instead of the result it delivers.

 CTA best practices: